Skip to main content

 Embed tab — rich formatting (optional)

 Enable Send as embed to wrap the response in a Discord embed.
-Then configure: - Accent colour — the left-border colour of the embed (hex code, live swatch preview included) - Title and Title URL - Author name and Author icon URL - Thumbnail URL (top-right image) - Image URL (full-width image) - Fields — up to 25 key/value pairs, each optionally inline - Footer text and Footer icon URL - Timestamp — appends the current time to the footer
+Then configure: - Accent colour — the left-border colour of the embed (hex code, live swatch preview included) - Embed description — the main body text inside the embed - Ping role — optionally ping a role when the trigger fires.
+Use {args1} to dynamically ping whoever is mentioned as the first argument.
+Only available when embed mode is enabled. - Title and Title URL - Author name and Author icon URL - Thumbnail URL (top-right image) - Image URL (full-width image) - Fields — up to 25 key/value pairs, each optionally inline - Footer text and Footer icon URL - Timestamp — appends the current time to the footer

 4